explore the inner and unseen realms with a playful heart

 This page corresponds perfectly to the INFP, and I haven’t seen a system of corresponding the types to tarot courts that doesn’t assign it here.
 INFPs are idealists and dreamers, curious, and loyal.
 They seek to understand others but can be less accepting of those who threaten their core values.
 Their primary goal is to find their meaning in life; how they can best serve humanity.
 As both idealists and perfectionists, they can be hard on themselves in their pursuit of the goals that they’ve identified for themselves.
 Considerate of others, they will go to great lengths to avoid conflict but when faced with it, will approach it from the perspective of their feelings rather than who is right and wrong; and they intuitively understand others’ perspectives and feelings, and genuinely want to help them.
 They’re flexible until one of their values is violated, and they may become aggressive defenders.
 As perfectionists with high standards, they can be very hard on themselves.
 INFPs who can’t balance their high ideals with the requirements of daily life will never be happy with themselves, and may become paralyzed about what to do with their lives.*

-In resistance, we fear vulnerability and rejection.
-Riddled with self-doubt or illusion, we’re too insecure to act on our dreams and unwilling to take risks in love.
+In resistance, they fear vulnerability and rejection.
+Riddled with self-doubt or illusion, they’re too insecure to act on their dreams and unwilling to take risks in matters of the heart.

-In excess, we are the puer, refusing to grow up and accept the responsibilities of life.
+In excess, they are slow to mature and leave their safe little worlds; perhaps the puer, refusing to grow up and accept the responsibilities of life.